Mmmmm... Beer Maps

 A good addition indeed!
 In fact Mr. 5000 inspired me to seek out further examples of maps on beer.
 I made a special trip to my favorite beer and wine shop that specializes in designer and craft brews from microbreweries around the country and picked up four six-packs of beer that I had never tried before, based solely on the fact that they included a map in their package design.
 Its a tough job, but I'm willing to go the extra mile, for you, my carto-friends.

+Here are two from Colorado: This India Pale Ale from Avery features a map of the trade route to India that made the British Empire.
 In contrast, this Jackman American Pale Ale from the Left Hand Brewing Company shows what makes America great: Motorcycles!
-(With a background of a map of western states, including Colorado.)
+(With a background of a map of western states, including Colorado.) |

+And two from Bell's Brewery in Michigan.
 Bell's Lager of the Lakes features an early explorer's map of the Great Lakes region, while their Third Coast Beer gives us a view of Michigan's upper peninsula and the Keeweenaw Peninsula on Lake Superior and Oceania County on Michigan's Lake Michigan coast.
-The Great Lakes are often referred to as America's "third coast".
+The Great Lakes are often referred to as America's "third coast". |

 While these beers provide excellent use of maps in their packaging design, they were only fair, if somewhat disappointing in flavor.
 I cannot recommend cartography as the best criteria for beer selection... but I'm willing to keep trying